javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 // at forum.site.com
 alert(document.cookie); // no user
 ```

-**There's no way to let a cookie be accessible from another 2nd-level domain, so `other.com` will never receive a cookie set at `site.com`.**

-It's a safety restriction, to allow us to store sensitive data in cookies, that should be available only on one site.

 ...But if we'd like to allow subdomains like `forum.site.com` to get a cookie, that's possible.
 When setting a cookie at `site.com`, we should explicitly set the `domain` option to the root domain: `domain=site.com`: